Microsoft Office 2016: Design

 The user interface design of Office 2016 for Windows is relatively unchanged from its predecessor, Microsoft Office 2013.
 It retains the flat design that was introduced along with the Metro design language, albeit with a few modifications to the layout, in order to conform with the design of Microsoft Office Mobile.
 When Office 2016 was released, it came with three themes.
 The default theme, known as "colorful", features a solid color on the top band of the ribbon, corresponding to the color of the Office application being used, for example, a solid dark blue is featured prominently in Microsoft Word.
 The theme had been described as useful in making the tab headings more distinct.
 In addition, both the "white" and "dark grey" themes from Office 2013 are available as well, though no new backgrounds have been added, nor have any existing backgrounds been removed.
 A fourth "black" theme was added as part of an update in January 2016.
 The update was not released to users of the traditional editions.
+However, all the 365 feature updates like the mentioned fourth "black" theme are bundled and included in the perpetual release of Office 2019.